julycrystal/shopify-react-storefront/README.md

-# Shopify Storefront With Fancy Styles
+# Shopify Storefront With Custom Styles

 ## Stacks used